pauladam/public/DrivePermissionsScrubber/README.md

 Upload the script with [clasp](https://developers.google.com/apps-script/guides/clasp#upload)

 ```
-Configure your folder permissions and switches
+Configure your desired folder permissions and switches
 ```
 ```
-Run the main() function from the Editor to test it.
+Run the  script once from the script editor to authorize it (from the Code file, Run -> Run Functions -> main)
 ```
 ```
 Set an hourly or daily trigger once you're satisfied with its behaviour